knuxfanwin8/welcome-center-info/README.md

 # Welcome Center
 ![Welcome Center screenshot](https://raw.githubusercontent.com/knuxfanwin8/welcome-center-info/master/WelcomeCenterScreenshot.png)

-Welcome Center is a program that showcases several programs if it finds them on your computer.
+Welcome Center is a preinstalled program that was installed on Acer, eMachines, Packard Bell and Gateway computers from 2009 to 2011.
+It showcased some of the pre-installed trial software/branded software.
-The majority of software in Welcome Center is either obsolete or no longer updated.

 If you don't have any of the software specified in the program's language files (I'll talk about this in a minute!) it will display an error message saying "No content".

 Adding your own software to Welcome Center is suprisingly easy: you just have to modify the language files in the Welcome Center folder.
 They are named in a scheme of language.ini, for example "en.ini"

 Welcome Center is available for download from [here](https://mega.nz/#!yC4jiYSA!ekG2NPBiAopkU3RGRVVQ7sPXC8EspxceuCcH_Rv1EDo).